Optimizing Point-in-Polygon Queries in DuckDB

 WHERE ST_Contains(b.geom, ST_Point(p.lon, p.lat));

-Monitor key metrics: operator_cardinality, materialization_time, and peak_memory_bytes.
-Establish baseline performance thresholds and track regression via automated query snapshots.
+Monitor key metrics in the EXPLAIN ANALYZE output: actual vs estimated row counts and operator timing.
 Vectorized aggregations on filtered result sets should execute within 200ms for datasets under 500k candidate rows.
 If execution time exceeds baseline, verify index utilization via EXPLAIN output and confirm && operator placement in the join condition.

-Invalid geometries or topology errors cause silent query failures or excessive retry loops.
+Invalid geometries or topology errors cause silent query failures.
 Implement validation gates before PIP evaluation:

 SELECT id, geom